The Real Housewives of Cheshire: Series 5–8

-On 3 January 2017, it was announced that the show had been renewed for both a fifth and sixth series, with both set to air in 2017.
+On 3 January 2017, it was announced that the show had been renewed for both a fifth and sixth series, with both airing in 2017.
 Filming for the fifth series began in late January.
 On 13 February 2017, it was revealed that the fifth series would premiere on 27 March 2017.
 It was also announced that Beqiri would not be returning in a main housewife role, in order to allow her to take a step back and focus on her relationship but would appear in a smaller capacity.
 Former housewife, Gorré commented on the upcoming series, stating "I have heard there is a new cast member and she is more Geordie Shore than Golden Triangle."
 On 21 March 2017, Ester Dohnalová was announced to be the new housewife for the fifth series.
 Subsequently, on 28 April 2017, Beqiri announced the fifth series would be her last.
-The fifth series didn’t have a reunion show and instead featured host, Dowling, visiting the housewives' homes in a special titled 'At Home with the Real Housewives of Cheshire'.
+The fifth series did not have a reunion show, and instead featured host Dowling visiting the housewives' homes in a special, titled "At Home with the Real Housewives of Cheshire".

 On 9 July 2017, Simon exclusively revealed that filming for the sixth series had begun.
 Later that month, original housewife, Pickston, announced her departure from the series after six seasons.
 It was exclusively announced on an ITVBe advert that two new housewives would be joining the show, alongside the returning seven housewives.
 The sixth series premiered on 11 September 2017, with Rachel Lugo and Nermina Pieters-Mekic joining the cast.
 Lugo's identical twin sister, Katie Kane appeared in a recurring capacity, whilst the cast filmed in Gibraltar.